 7. Museu Nacional d’Art de Catalunya

 This Italian-styled palace was originally constructed for the International Exhibition of 1929.
-Today, it houses a remarkable collection of Romanesque and Catalan art from the 19th and 20th centuries.
+Today, it houses a remarkable collection of Romanesque and Catalan art spanning from the 12th to 20th centuries.

 8. Centre de Cultura Contemporània de Barcelona